 Impact

-A flaw in the Linux kernel’s nl80211 parsing code causes the counter that tracks EMA RNR elements to overflow when more than 255 elements are supplied.
-Because the code already uses this counter to allocate a flexible array, the overflow can result in an improperly sized buffer and potentially corrupt kernel memory or crash the kernel.
-The fix simply rejects input beyond the 255 element limit, restoring the parser to match its data structure.
-The nature of the bug is a buffer overflow combined with an integer wraparound, which leads to loss of kernel integrity or availability.
+A flaw in the Linux kernel’s nl80211 parsing code allows the counter that tracks EMA RNR elements to overflow when more than 255 elements are supplied.
+Because the counter is used to size a flexible array, the overflow can create an improperly sized buffer and may lead to kernel memory corruption or a kernel crash.
+The fix adds a check that rejects input once the count reaches 255, restoring correct bounds checking.

 Affected Systems

-All Linux kernels that include the nl80211 wireless subsystem are potentially vulnerable until the code that rejects oversized EMA RNR lists is applied.
-The bug is part of the default kernel shipped by major distributions; any kernel prior to the commit that introduced the rejection logic is considered vulnerable.
-No specific version range is supplied in the advisory, so all earlier releases should be treated as affected.
+All Linux kernels that include the nl80211 lists is applied.
+This includes the default kernel shipped by major distributions; any kernel release prior to the commit that added the rejection logic should be treated as affected.

 Risk and Exploitability

-The CVSS score is not provided, the EPSS score is unavailable, and the vulnerability is not listed in CISA KEV.
-The likely attack vector is inferred to be the reception of a crafted NL80211 message, which an attacker could deliver from a local user with wireless configuration privileges or from a compromised wireless management interface.
-Because the exploit requires privileged interaction with the kernel’s wireless subsystem, the exposure is limited, and no active exploits are known.
-The potential impact of a successful exploit is severe kernel memory corruption or a crash that results in a denial of service.
+The CVSS score of 7.8 indicates moderate to high severity, while the EPSS score is less than 1 % and it is not listed in CISA KEV.
+The likely attack vector is a crafted NL80211 message that an attacker could deliver from a local user with wireless configuration privileges or from a compromised wireless management interface.
+If such a message contains elements, the parser would overflow, potentially corrupting kernel memory or causing a denial of service.
+Because the exploit requires interaction with the wireless subsystem, the exposure is limited and no active exploits are known.

 OpenCVE Enrichment